 Now it's Canon who has released confirmation that it is indeed working on an 8K camera and that is currently "in its roadmap".
+At the moment, the best Canon cameras (opens in new tab) top out at 4K video, but it does look like 8K will be the next big thing.

-Speaking exclusively to Imaging Resource, Yoshiyuki Mizoguchi, Group Executive, ICB Products Group, Image Communication Business Operations at Canon, revealed that an 8K Canon EOS R was indeed on the cards and video was going to be the big order of the day.
+Speaking exclusively to Imaging Resource (opens in new tab), Yoshiyuki Mizoguchi, Group Executive, ICB Products Group, Image Communication Business Operations at Canon, revealed that an 8K Canon EOS R was indeed on the cards and video was going to be the big order of the day.

 In the in-depth interview, Mizoguchi notes that video was very important, not just from a camera body point of view but lens one as well.